circleupx/circleupx.github.io/_posts/2021-02-28-Playing-With-Playwright.md

 readtime: true
 ---

 A few weeks ago I was looking for an end-to-end testing framework.
 An alternative to [Selenium](https://www.selenium.dev/), and all the other end-to-end frameworks.
 I came across a project called [Playwright](https://playwright.dev/).
-Playwright is a new end-to-end framewrok created and maintained by Microsf, it allows you to test web applications on different browsers.
+Playwright is a new end-to-end framewrok created and maintained by Microsoft, it allows you to test web applications on different browsers.
 Some the major feature it provides are as follows.

 1. Playwright has full API coverage for all modern browsers, including Google Chrome and Microsoft Edge (with Chromium), Apple Safari (with WebKit) and Mozilla Firefox.
 2. Supports multiple languages like Node.js, Python, c# and Java.